Overview of Semiconductor Manufacturing Process

 The transistor layer is formed at the bottom of the wafer.
 Semiconductors are made by forming many layers of wiring circuit layers on top of a transistor layer.
 In the transistor and wiring circuit layers, the three processes of film deposition, pattern transfer, and etching are repeated.
 The following is a description of the processing that takes place in each process.

-• Thin-film deposition: Thin films are formed on wafers to be used as materials for wiring and transistors.
-At this point, there are no circuits or other patterns in the thin film.
-Thin-film deposition is mainly done by PVD (Physical Vapor Deposition) and plasma CVD techniques.
-PVD includes techniques such as sputtering and vacuum deposition.
+Thin-film deposition: Thin films are formed on wafers to serve as materials for wiring and transistors.
+At this stage, the films do not yet contain circuit patterns.
+Deposition is primarily performed using PVD (Physical Vapor Deposition) or plasma CVD techniques.

 There are two main types of etching methods: wet etching using chemicals and dry etching using gases and ions.
 In ion-based dry etching, a plasma is used to ionize the gas and remove the unmasked thin film.